 As such, be careful not to connect to any illegitimate Wi-Fi, especially when it doesn’t require any valid passwords.
 You might risk compromising confidential information.

 I hope this article has helped you.
-Even as technology advances, we have to be careful about how we utilize it, or we will be in danger of those who try to abuse the power of technology.
-Feel free to leave any comments or questions below.
+Even as technology advances, we have to be careful about how we utilize it, or we will be in danger to those who try to abuse the power of technology.